chtoucas/Narvalo.NET/docs/issues.md

 - [Low] Update CodeFormatter when it supports C# 7.0.
 After that, change from `format-code.cmd` to `format-code.ps1`.
 - [Low] Add a "dry run" option to NuGetAgent.
-- [Low] Enable continuous integration (Travis, AppVeyor, Coverall, Readthedoc, GitLink)?
+- [Low] Enable CI (Travis, AppVeyor, Coverall, Readthedoc, GitLink)?

 ### Migration to .NET Standard projects.
 - Pending: support for Code Analysis (I really want this).